 We’ve given you our suggestions for this year’s best lures, and some helpful suggestions for finding the right lures for a variety of conditions.

-We hope that this buying guide has helped you navigate through the fishing section of your favorite sporting goods store, and will lead you to a season of success.
+We hope that this buying guide and bass fishing tips have helped you navigate through the fishing section of your favorite sporting goods store, and will lead you to a season of success.